EpiphanySoft/oo/docs/Mixins.md

 # Mixins

-The concept of mixins has been [explored](https://www.npmjs.com/package/core-decorators) in various ways, but the approach Configly takes is to treat mixins like alternative base classes as much as possible.
+The concept of mixins has been [explored](https://www.npmjs.com/package/core-decorators) in various ways, but the approach taken here is to treat mixins like alternative base classes as much as possible.

 All mixin strategies basically reduce to copying properties from the mixin class to the target class.
-Since Configly defines mixins as actual classes, this includes `static` as well as `prototype` properties.
+Since mixins as actual classes, this includes `static` as well as `prototype` properties.

 ```javascript
     import { Widget, define } from '@epiphanysoft/oo';